simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 With `-B`/`--cost`, amounts with [transaction prices](https://hledger.org/hledger.html#transaction-prices)
 are converted to cost using that price.
 This can be used for troubleshooting.

-With `-m`/`--match` and a STR argument, print will show at most one transaction: the one one whose description is most similar to STR, and is most recent.
-STR should contain at least two characters.
-If there is no similar-enough match, no transaction will be shown (and command's exit code will be non-zero).
+With `-m DESC`/`--match=DESC`, print does a fuzzy search for the one transaction whose description is most similar to DESC, also preferring recent tranactions.
+DESC should contain at least two characters.
+If there is no similar-enough match, no transaction will be shown and the program exit code will be non-zero.

 With `--new`, hledger prints only transactions it has not seen on a previous run.
 This uses the same deduplication system as the [`import`](#import) command.